SAhmadUmass/zendeskclone4/debugging.md

-Below is a recommended step-by-step plan to tackle the issues we’ve identified, broken into smaller tasks for a junior developer.
+Below is a recommended step-by-step plan to tackle the issues we've identified, broken into smaller tasks for a junior developer.
 Where code is relevant, brief pseudocode is included—feel free to adapt it as actual code when you implement each step.

 --------------------------------------------------------------------------------
 1. Fix the Broken Label Import in app/login/page.tsx
 --------------------------------------------------------------------------------
-• Objective: Ensure that the “Label” component is imported properly.
+• Objective: Ensure that the "Label" component is imported properly.
 • Location: app/login/page.tsx

 Steps:
 1. Open app/login/page.tsx.
 2. Locate the incomplete import statement for the Label component.
-3. Replace it with a proper import path (for example, "src/components/ui/label" if that’s where your Label component resides).
+3. Replace it with a proper import path (for example, "src/components/ui/label" if that's where your Label component resides).

 Pseudocode (just conceptual, not actual code):
 --------------------------------------------------------------------------------